 Will Thread and Matter Take Over?

-But fear not.
-Since both Thread and Matter are fairly new and still being developed and improved on, they won’t be replacing any current communication standards at the moment.
-More manufacturers are joining up with Matter, and figuring out how to make their products compliant in the process – all of this takes time.
+But fear not!
+Since both Thread and Matter are fairly new and still being improved, they won’t be replacing any current communication standards at the moment.
+More manufacturers are joining up with Matter, and figuring out how to make their products compliant in the process.
+All of this takes time.